negnob/Physics_Problems/docs/en/Your_solutions/03_Waves_solution/solution_05.md

 - $t=1\text{ s}$
 - $v=343\text{ m/s}$

-Use:
+We use:

 $$x=\frac{vt}{2}$$

-Substitute:
+---

+### 1) Substitute the values

 $$x=\frac{343\cdot1}{2}$$

+Explanation:

+- we replace $v$ with $343$
+- we replace $t$ with $1$
+- we multiply speed by time to get total distance

+---

+### 2) Multiply

 $$x=\frac{343}{2}$$

+Explanation:

+- $343 \cdot 1 = 343$
+- this is the total distance the sound traveled (there and back)

+---

+### 3) Divide by 2

 $$x=171.5\text{ m}$$

 Explanation:

+- we divide by 2 because the sound traveled the distance twice
+- so we take only half to get the real distance to the cliff

+---

+### 4) Physical meaning

-- in 1 second, the sound traveled all the way there and back
+- in 1 second, sound traveled $343$ meters total
-- so that total path is $343\text{ m}$
+- but this includes going to the cliff AND coming back
-- but the cliff is only half of that distance away
+- so the actual distance to the cliff is half of that

 ---